 A hate incident is perceived by the victim or any other person to be motivated by the offender’s hatred of someone because of their race, sexual orientation, disability and/or faith and religion.
 A hate incident becomes a hate crime when there is a criminal offence attached to it (such as a physical attack, a threat of attack or verbal abuse and insults).

-In person: come to the Wellbeing & Disability Reception Desk, Quayside, Level 2, Central Services Building, Queensgate, Huddersfield HD1 3DH
+In person: come to the Wellbeing & Disability Reception Desk, Level 4, Student Central, Queensgate, Huddersfield HD1 3DH

 For more information, please see Kirklees Hate Crime Reporting information or pick up a leaflet at Student Services reception.